AlexMcComb/contentful-conditional-ui-extension/README.md

 Push a development version to your space

 `npm run start`

+Be sure to add the extension to Contentful.

+`Settings -> Extensions -> Add Extension -> Install from Github` -> add a link to the extensions.json file

 It uses a boolean value to toggle visible of a field `abstract` so an editor can choose if this field is needed or not.